maurov/xraysloth/README.rst

 How to install OASYS1 and friends
 ---------------------------------

 OASYS1_ is the Python-based graphical user interface (GUI) for XOP_ and SHADOW3_.
 It is currently under active development and will replace the previous IDL-based GUI.
 This software is a fork of Orange3_, a component-based data mining software.
 Orange-Shadow_ and Orange-XOPPY_ are developed within this framework.
-The drawback is the dependence on Python3 and big list of required packages with the very last versions... here a tentative *clean* installation procedure of OASYS1 and friends is given.
-The procedure has been tested on a Linux Ubuntu 12.04 machine.
-Root (superuser) access is required for having a working Python 3.2 plus Qt environment.
+The drawback is the dependence on Python3.4 and a big list of required packages with the very last versions... here a tentative *clean* installation procedure of OASYS1 and friends is given.
+The procedure has been tested on a Linux Debian 8 machine.
+Root (superuser) access is required for having a working Python 3.4 plus Qt environment.
 Apart this, everything is installed in a virtual environment.

 ::